 And with my beginner investing abilities I wanted to go with something easy.
 Something really easy.

-For those of you who have yet to open a retirement account let me tell you why I’m in love with Betterment.com and why we think it's a top choice for a robo-advisor to help you manage your investments.
+For those of you who have yet to open a retirement account let me tell you why we think it's a top choice for a robo-advisor to help you manage your investments.
 Check it out in our Betterment review.

 - Robo-advisor that allows automatic investing